software-architects/time-cockpit-website/content/en/blog/2012/12/17/Debugging-and-Interactive-Development-of-Time-Cockpit-Python-Scripts.md

 </h3><p xmlns="http://www.w3.org/1999/xhtml">The <a href="http://pytools.codeplex.com" target="_blank">Python Tools for Visual Studio</a> (version 1.5 at the time of this writing) add support for Python to different parts of the <a href="http://en.wikipedia.org/wiki/Integrated_development_environment" target="_blank">IDE</a>.</p><h2 xmlns="http://www.w3.org/1999/xhtml">Sample python script</h2><p xmlns="http://www.w3.org/1999/xhtml">Creating a fully working python file which can be debugged and is capable of using the <a href="http://help.timecockpit.com/?topic=html/3541dc4c-c6b3-e953-a326-b083c76d7884.htm" target="_blank">time cockpit SDK</a> involves some <a href="http://en.wikipedia.org/wiki/Boilerplate_code" target="_blank">boilerplate code</a>.
 We are working on reducing the required steps for future versions of our SDK.
 Many of the steps might also be relevant for other .NET application SDKs.</p><h3 xmlns="http://www.w3.org/1999/xhtml">Basic Configuration</h3><p xmlns="http://www.w3.org/1999/xhtml">We first set up some basic configuration variables.
 They define if the client or server database should be used, where the time cockpit binaries are located and where the log-file should be written to.</p>{% highlight javascript %}from System import Environment

 # Configuration
-timeCockpitLocation = Environment.ExpandEnvironmentVariables(r&quot;%ProgramW6432%\software architects\time cockpit\time cockpit 2010&quot;)
+timeCockpitLocation = Environment.ExpandEnvironmentVariables(r"%ProgramW6432%\software architects\time cockpit\time cockpit 2010")
-logFileName = r&quot;python.log&quot;{% endhighlight %}<h3 xmlns="http://www.w3.org/1999/xhtml">App.config Handling</h3><p xmlns="http://www.w3.org/1999/xhtml">As explained in <a href="http://www.software-architects.com/devblog/2012/10/29/appconfig-in-IronPython-without-additional-assemblies" target="_blank">another post</a> a library might depend on a companion app.config file.
-The following shows the required utility class and the setup required for time cockpit.</p>{% highlight javascript %}# Configuration file handling import clr clr.AddReference(&quot;System.Configuration&quot;) from System.Configuration.Internal import IInternalConfigSystem class ConfigurationProxy(IInternalConfigSystem):
+logFileName = r"python.log"{% endhighlight %}<h3 xmlns="http://www.w3.org/1999/xhtml">App.config Handling</h3><p xmlns="http://www.w3.org/1999/xhtml">As explained in <a href="http://www.software-architects.com/devblog/2012/10/29/appconfig-in-IronPython-without-additional-assemblies" target="_blank">another post</a> a library might depend on a companion app.config file.
+The following shows the required utility class and the setup required for time cockpit.</p>{% highlight javascript %}# Configuration file handling import clr clr.AddReference("System.Configuration") from System.Configuration.Internal import IInternalConfigSystem class ConfigurationProxy(IInternalConfigSystem):
     def __init__(self, fileName):